See MVTR Facebook page for real-time information!

 Please report trail maintenance issues, with the trail name and closest mile marker, by clicking on the following names:

 There is a considerable amount of work required throughout the year in maintaining the trails for use by all OHRVs (ATVs, Trail Bikes and UTVs).
-Volunteers are always needed and can offer their help with work parties by contacting Andre or Stephen.
+Volunteers are always needed and can offer their help with work parties by contacting the Trail Master or Administrator.
 For more on work parties, please visit here.

 DIRECTIONS: The main parking area is at the junction of Ray, Winslow, and Old East Weare Roads in Dunbarton.
 From Rte 93 take 89 N to exit 2 / Rte 13 – Clinton St. Go South on Rte 13 to flashing light at intersection with Rte 77.
 Stay straight at flashing light onto Rte 77 and watch for Ray Road on the left across from the Transfer Station.
 Follow Ray Road through gate to the end and turn right into the parking lot.